Working to make Etown affordable

 These scholarships are automatically awarded to students based on their high school academic achievements and test scores.
 Students awarded Elizabethtown College Scholarships must remain full-time students in good academic and social standing in order to be eligible for renewal of the scholarships.
 These scholarships are not transferable to the summer sessions and are available for only eight semesters (10 semesters for 4+1 Master's degree students.)
 This money is an outright scholarship to the student and does not have to be repaid.
 This aid is listed as a credit on the College bill.
 Amounts retain their original values all four years.

-- Presidential Scholarships: Valued at up to $27,000 each, are offered to academically superior entering first-year students.
-Strong candidates for this award rank in the top percentages of their high school class, have taken a very challenging curriculum, have a combined Critical Reading and Mathematics SAT score of 1300 or an ACT composite score of 29, and display leadership, citizenship and extracurricular achievement.
+These are offered to academically superior entering first-year students.
+Strong candidates for this award rank in the top percentages of their high school class, have taken a very challenging curriculum and display leadership citizenship and extracurricular achievement.
+For those students applying for Fall and Spring 2022, decisions for merit scholarships will be reviewed with or without standardized tests scores.

-- Provost Scholarships: Valued at up to $24,000 each, are offered to academically superior students.
-Strong candidates for this award rank in the top 10 percent of their high school class, have taken a very challenging curriculum, have a combined Critical Reading and Mathematics SAT score of 1150 or an ACT composite score of 25, and display leadership, citizenship and extracurricular achievement.
+These are offered to academically superior students.
+Strong candidates for this award rank in the top 10 percent of their high school class, have taken a very challenging curriculum, display leadership, citizenship and extracurricular achievement.
+For those students applying for Fall 2022 and Spring 2023, decisions for merit scholarships will be reviewed with or without standardized tests scores.

 Elizabethtown Legacy Scholarship

 At Elizabethtown College, relationships are important.
 Relationships that develop between students, faculty, staff, and alumni are a large part of what makes the College distinct.
-Elizabethtown recognizes the relationship legacy students have with our community by awarding $2,000 Legacy Scholarships to accepted students who are children or grandchildren of Elizabethtown alumni.
+Elizabethtown recognizes the relationship legacy students have with our community by awarding a Legacy Scholarships to accepted students who are children or grandchildren of Elizabethtown alumni.
+This scholarship is renewable for up to a total of four year (8 regular consecutive semesters), provided the student remains in good academic standing and has a favorable disciplinary record as defined by the Student Handbook.

 These grants are available to students who demonstrate financial need.
 A student must apply annually to be considered for this grant.
 This money is an outright grant to the student and does not have to be repaid.
 This aid is listed as a credit on the College bill.
 The receipt of additional merit awards may impact this amount.